 By May, 1953, the North Shore Unitarian Fellowship was formally organized.
 From these seeds was born the church in which we gather today.
 An earnest and devoted group of people put in a considerable amount of time and effort to launch a fellowship north of Evanston.
-In mid-1954 a satisfactory site for both services and Sunday school was found at the Masonic Temple in Highland Park, IL (left).
-The Sunday school met partly in the basement with overflow at the Highland Park Recreational Center.
+In mid-1954 a satisfactory site for both Services and Sunday School was found at the Masonic Temple in Highland Park, IL (left).
+The Sunday school met partly in the basement and the overflow at the Highland Park Recreational Center.
 The school program was flourishing with 60 children participating.